 Cross-Border Payment Privacy:

 International payment processing involves data transfers to banks, payment networks, and regulatory authorities that must comply with GDPR transfer requirements while supporting global commerce.
+For SaaS businesses operating across multiple jurisdictions, tax compliance—including managing sales tax, VAT, and regulatory reporting—is critical to ensure accuracy and timely filings.

 Document international payment data flows while ensuring appropriate privacy disclosures about cross-border processing that occurs during payment settlement and regulatory compliance.

-Customer Payment Information Management
+Customer Sensitive Data and Payment Information Management

 Customer Payment Methods Storage:

-Stripe's secure vault stores payment methods using tokenization that reduces PCI DSS scope while enabling subscription billing and repeat purchases that require ongoing payment information access.
+Stripe’s secure vault stores payment methods using tokenization that reduces PCI DSS scope while enabling subscription billing and repeat purchases that require ongoing payment information access.
+A user-friendly interface for managing payment information and preferences is essential, as it simplifies the process for both customers and administrators, reducing errors and improving adoption.

 Implement payment method storage that provides customer convenience while ensuring appropriate security controls and privacy protection for stored payment information throughout its lifecycle.